Kia of Orange Park

 Basically, I was lead to believe that it wasn't a problem with me getting the car.
 I think their managers and finance dept managers need to get their acts together before lying to customers about deals they can't make happen.
 With that said, my credit has been run to over 15 different banks.
 Now my credit score has dropped because they pulled my credit 15 times, instead of them faxing the one they pull to the different banks, they pulled it 15 times.
 How I know this is?
 I went to other dealerships and they said, Kia has reported my credit to 15 or more banks which has made my score drop and it's making it hard to get financed!

-Kia of Orange Park Company Profile
+Kia of Orange Park Company Information

 - Company Name: